zyvy/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ```
 Here, we SELECT the COUNT of all records, which we'll call order_count, FROM the orders table WHERE occurred_at is great than or equal to '2016-12-01' AND less than '2017-01-01'.

+Tip: If the COUNT result of a column is less then the number of rows this means the difference is the number of nulls

 ### SUM
 SUM will add up all of the numerical values in a column, ignoring the null values.
 Here's an example,
 ```sql